olepoeschl/Upme/README.md

 ---

 <!-- What is Upme? -->
 Upme adds self-update functionality to your Java desktop application with minimal effort.
-It aims to be simple to use, easy to integrate, yet flexible and extensible.
+It aims to be easy to integrate, extensible and flexible.

 <!-- ## Why was Upme created? -->